Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-lwm2m.md

 - Using [Leshan](https://github.com/eclipse-leshan/leshan) as a LwM2M client use deviceShifu-LwM2M to connect to the device without bootstrap server.
 - Using [Leshan](https://github.com/eclipse-leshan/leshan)'s bootstrap server and client use deviceShifu-LwM2M to connect to the device.
-- Normal mode test: read and write data from device.
+- Normal mode test: read and write data to/from the device.
-- Observe mode test: read and write data from device, and check the data change or timeout.
+- Observe mode test: read and write data to/from the device, and check the data change or timeout.